EssenceMaks/campers/README.md

 ## Features

 - 🚐 Browse available camper vans
-- 🔍 Advanced search and filtering
+- 🔍 Advanced search and filtering (you can choose auto-search or action search button)
-- ❤️ Save favorites
+- ❤️ Save favorites, favorites button at the main catalog & have a page with favorites (in header)
 - 📅 Easy booking system
 - 📱 Responsive design
 - 🎨 Modern UI/UX